Canistore/CANI_DAPP/README.md

 ### IC's ECDSA signature service of Advantages

-1. Decentralized Key Management: Enhanced security without centralized points of failure.
+1. [Decentralized Key Management] Enhanced security without centralized points of failure
-2. Seamless Smart Contract Integration: Direct ECDSA support within IC canisters.
+2. [Seamless Smart Contract Integration] Direct ECDSA support within IC canisters
-3. Cross-Chain Interoperability: Ability to interact with other blockchains like Bitcoin and Ethereum.
+3. [Cross-Chain Interoperability] Ability to interact with other blockchains like Bitcoin and Ethereum
-4. Cost Efficiency: No need for external services or infrastructure, and free of gas fees.
+4. [Cost Efficiency] No need for external services or infrastructure, and free of gas fees
-5. Scalability: High throughput and optimized for large volumes of transactions.
+5. [Scalability] High throughput and optimized for large volumes of transactions
-6. Enhanced Security: Leveraging threshold cryptography for superior key protection.
+6. [Enhanced Security] Leveraging threshold cryptography for superior key protection
-7. Transparency and Auditing: Verifiable and auditable signatures on-chain.
+7. [Transparency and Auditing] Verifiable and auditable signatures on-chain

 ## Music Certificate System (MCS)